 Sunday, July 31, 2011

-Craig Armstrong's "Lab Scene" from Cradle of Life
+Retrospective: Craig Armstrong's "Lab Scene" (Cradle of Life)

 It was reported in May 2003 that Silvestri had replaced Armstrong to compose the score to Cradle.
 The existence of "Lab Scene" certainly suggests he had already begun work on the film - director Jan de Bont opting for Armstrong's music to fit this scene, possibly over an unheard score from Silvestri.
 MoTR has reached out to Armstrong's PR numerous times, unfortunately without response.